What if you can only live 100 years?

 Nalani is the product of our true love connection and the activation of our bodies in a marriage.

 She was born in San Miguel de Allende, Mexico, so already she’s a dual citizen of the Americas.

 Being a citizen of anywhere comes with a lot of unnecessary baggage that most humans on Earth, including myself, do not fully comprehend.
 Regardless, I’m hopeful that eventually I can help guide Nalani through the process of correcting her status and standing as a living woman of Mama Earth.

 For now, we’ll stay in compliance and use the advantages of the dual citizenship.

-And as of March 2021, Nalani has completed her 3rd revolution around the Sun.
+And as of March 2021, Nalani has completed her third revolution living on Earth.

 We’re looking forward to enjoying the Toddler stages of her human development.